 No tin Niun kaso di Covid-19 ku a bini aserka.

-Riba 22 di òktober tin 4 kaso aktivo di Covid-19 na Boneiru.
-124 persona a rekuperá i 1 persona ta interná den hòspital.
+Riba 23 di òktober tin 3 kaso aktivo di Covid-19 na Boneiru.
+Tin 125 persona a rekuperá i no tin ningun hospitalisashon.

+Bo tin keintura, doló di garganta òf kualke otro síntoma relatá na Covid-19?
+Keda bo kas i yama 0800-0800.

 #PreveníCorona #coronaBonaire #coronaBoneiru